ZhimingZhou/zhimingzhou.github.io/_posts/2021-10-11-Prospective-Students.md

 		- In topics that interest you, or just somehow randomly.
 		- This is to familiarize you with the basic paradigms of scientific papers and help find/determine your research topic.
 	- Make sure to understand the following key information in each paper:
-		- What is the problem they are concerning?
+		- What is the problem they are concerned with?
 		- What is their main contribution/difference compared to previous work(s)?
 	- What is your judgment?
 Do you have any criticism of them?
 		- Is the problem important?
 Is the contribution significant?